karush17/surreal-70-samples/README.md

 # Paper Reviews

 ## Introduction
 This repository is a collection of short reviews of papers in Deep Learning.
 Reviews are based on papers which explore novel groundbreaking ideas or consist of theoretically rich concepts.
-A total of 2 short reviews are added each week which explore essential aspects of the work, its technical innovation and new questions and ideas raised by the work.
-Typical length of each review is 1-2 pages excluding references.
-Each review is written on a fixed set of guidlines which are given [here](#guidlines).
+A total of 2 short reviews are typically added each week which explore essential aspects of the work, its technical innovation and new questions and ideas raised by the work.
+Length of each review is 1 page excluding references.
+Each review is based on a fixed set of guidlines which are given [here](#guidlines).
+If you would like to contribute to the reviews then please read [this](#contributions).

 ## Available Paper Reviews